Zilliqa/ZIP/zips/zip-11.md

 ensure that the staked reward is not less than the gas paid to withdraw it.

 **Unbonding Period:** ZIP-11 also introduces the notion of _unbonding period_ for stake withdrawals.
 Once a delegator has made a request for her stake withdrawal, she will have to wait for the unbonding period (initially proposed to be roughly 2 weeks) to expire.
 Upon expiry of the unbonding period, the delegator may claim back the tokens which get moved from the contract to the delegator's address.
 Note that the unbonding period will be a mutable value and hence it can be changed through community governance via gZILs.
+The delegator does not earn rewards during the unbonding period.

 There is no unbonding period for reward withdrawals though.
 Any reward earned through staking can be withdrawn as soon as they have been distributed.